 Running neck and neck with Lady Bird on our list is Luca Guadagnino's sensual love story, adapted from Andre Aciman's novel.
 A nostalgic and evocative look at the romance between Elio (Timothee Chalamet) and Oliver (Armie Hammer), set against the hazy backdrop of 1980s Italy, it went down a storm as one of 2017's critical darlings.

-Even so, all that kudos for the movie (which also includes a script by James Ivory and songs from Sufjan Stevens) hasn't necessarily translated into awards gold: none of its three Golden Globe nominations bore fruit, although it stands a chance with its four BAFTA nods.
+Even so, all that kudos for the movie (which also includes a script by Merchant Ivory period drama veteran James Ivory and songs from Sufjan Stevens) hasn't necessarily translated into awards gold.
+None of its three Golden Globe nominations bore fruit, although it did win a BAFTA for the aforementioned Ivory.

 For a time, it seemed Chalamet was going to present a significant rival for Gary Oldman, particularly when he snagged the Screen Actor's Guild award for Best Actor.
-It's likely that if Guadagnino's movie is going to represent any kind of upset or surprise, it's in this area.
+If Guadagnino's movie is going to represent any kind of upset or surprise, we reckon it's in this area, but given Oldman has now racked up the BAFTA in that category, it now looks less likely.

 What do you think will win the Oscar for Best Picture?
-Send us your tips and suggestions @Cineworld.
+Send us your tips and suggestions @Cineworld and be sure to tune into the Oscars on Sunday 4th March.